hwazni/hwazni.github.io/index.md

 *   Presented our abstract at [QTML 2023](https://qtml-2023.web.cern.ch/).
 *   Presented at a collaborative workshop involving Quantinuum and BBC, focusing on Quantum Recommender Systems (ReCsys).
 *   Presented our paper at [SemSpace 2021](https://sites.google.com/view/semspace2021/home).
+*   I began my role as a Research Assistant at UCL in a project titled **"Similarity-Based Media Recommendation"** funded through a [Discovery to Use grant](https://www.ucl.ac.uk/enterprise/staff/access-funding/discovery-use-funding), in collaboration with BBC R&D.
 *   Presented the experimental part of our [paper](https://compositionality-journal.org/papers/compositionality-5-2/) at [ACT 2020](https://www.appliedcategorytheory.org/).